 Two of Hodgson’s former sides have also won this competition, with Grasshopper Club Zurich having won once and Neuchâtel Xamax with two titles to their name.

 This year’s tournament

-Palace will play two matches over the course of their time in Switzerland, with the first coming against FC Luzern on July 9th.
-Kick off with be at 8pm local time at the Tissot Arena, Biel/Bienne.
+Palace will play two matches over the course of their time in Switzerland, with the first coming against FC Luzern on Tuesday (July 9th).
+Kick off with be at 7pm BST at the Tissot Arena, Biel/Bienne.

-The second clash will see the Eagles face reigning Swiss Super League champions BSC Young Boys at Stadium Neufeld, Bern, on Saturday 13th July, kicking off at 3pm local time.
+The second clash will see the Eagles face reigning Swiss Super League champions BSC Young Boys at Stadium Neufeld, Bern, on Saturday 13th July, kicking off at 2pm BST.

 However there is also a fourth team in the competition: Eintracht Frankfurt, who Palace will not play.